Here are some Broccoli Facts and useful Broccoli nutrition information. Broccoli is an amazing vegetable and a really important addition to your diet.

-The heath aspect and healing qualities of broccoli have really begun to gain the world’s attention.
+The health and healing qualities of broccoli have really begun to gain the world’s attention.
 It ranks as one of the top super foods and on the list of healthiest food in the world.
 Broccoli is loaded with vitamin A, has as much calcium as milk, is high in vitamin C and dietary fiber, and is a good source of iron, lutein and a host of other beneficial elements.

 Broccoli Facts - broccoli contains two unique phytochemicals – isothiocyanates and indoles.
-Isothiocyanates actually boost your liver’s ability to detoxify any carcinogens to which you are exposed.
-Indoles may prevent cancer by assisting your body to break down the hormones that cause breast cancer cell proliferation.
+Isothiocyanates actually boost your liver’s ability to detoxify carcinogens to which you are exposed.
+Indoles may help prevent cancer by assisting your body to break down the hormones that cause breast cancer cell proliferation.